-To view the the currently logged-in users, click the 'Users' menu from the file menu bar.
+- · To view the the currently logged-in users, click the 'Users' menu from the file menu bar - To open an options menu, hover the mouse cursor over an user

-Hovering the mouse cursor over an user opens an options panel with the following options:
+The following options are available:

 - Disconnect Enables you to disconnect the connected user account from your Windows session. - Log off Forcedly logs-off the selected user from your computer. - Send Message Opens a message dialog that enables you to communicate your messages like information, warnings, questions etc. to the selected user.